4thefuture1o1s/4thefuture1o1s/README.md

 ### Hi there 👋

-GM
+GM here
-4thefuture1o1s on select platforms
+4thefuture1o1s on select platforms 🐦ℹ️

 - 💻 I’m currently working on coding for EVM
 - 🪴 I’m currently learning all things blockchain